What Is Namecoin (NMC)? | Beginner’s Guide

 You can register Dot-Bit domains directly from the Namecoin client for 0.02 NMC.
 When in the client, just enter your .bit domain name and the DNS servers on which you were originally hosting the site (in JSON format).

-Not only was Namecoin the first Bitcoin fork, it was also the first cryptocurrency to implement merged mining.
+Not only was Namecoin the first Bitcoin fork, but it was also the first cryptocurrency to implement merged mining.
 With merged mining, you mine both Bitcoin and Namecoin simultaneously.
 In this relationship, Namecoin benefits from Bitcoin’s dominant hash power while still getting to operate on its own blockchain.

 The Namecoin developers attempt to keep the codebase as similar to the Bitcoin codebase as possible.
 The only situations in which the two cryptocurrencies differ are when the developers implement features that are specific to Namecoin’s use-case, identity registry.